Senate. Several thousand solar

 - Conveniently Interrupted Document: Count Dooku and Senator Palpatine removed the Kamino system from the star charts in the Jedi library.
 Fortunately for Obi Wan, they forgot to adjust the rest of the map to compensate for gravity's pull.

 - Conveyor Belt-O-Doom: Several that Anakin and Padmé survive by the skin of their teeth in the droid factory on Geonosis.

 - Cool Bike: The speeder bike that Anakin borrows from Owen.

-- Deceased Fall-Guy Gambit: The whole deal with Sifo-Dyas in the backstory seems like this but isn't; it's all breezed over so quickly that misunderstandings are inevitable.
+- Deceased Fall-Guy Gambit: The whole deal with Sifo-Dyas in the backstory seems like it's just the Sith assigning blame to a random dead Jedi but it isn't; it's all breezed over so quickly that misunderstandings are inevitable.

 - Disney Villain Death: Subverted with the Nexu that was attacking Padmé.
 Padmé, while on top of the execution pole with the Nexu trying to eat her, kicks it off.
 It seems like it died from the fall, only for it to get back up and attempt to resume its attempt at eating Padmé.
 The Nexu is then promptly rammed by a reek that Anakin has somehow managed to tame, killing it for real.

 - Disposable Pilot: When Obi-Wan and Anakin board a clone-piloted gunship to pursue Dooku, said gunship is blasted into flaming scrap within ten seconds of them being dropped off.

 - Disproportionate Retribution: Anakin massacres the entire village of Tuskan Raiders, including the children, to avenge his mother's death.
 It was personal.